We are here to assist you in protecting our most basic human right—Life itself.

 Minnesota House members all face election in 2016

 All 134 Minnesota House of Representatives members stand for election every two years.
 A solid pro-life House and Senate can make a huge difference in the protection of unborn children and their mothers.
-We will ask all legislative candidates to respond to our MCCL Candidate Questionnaire and will share their responses with our members.
+We asked all legislative candidates to respond to our MCCL Candidate Questionnaire.
+You can view their responses in our 2016 MCCL Voter's Guide.

-All 67 of Minnesota's state Senate seats will be on the ballot in 2016.
+All 67 of Minnesota's state Senate seats are on the 2016 ballot.
 If you want to protect life, help us to elect a pro-life majority to the Minnesota Senate.
-Prior to the 2016 elections we will provide our members with candidate responses to our Candidate Questionnaire in our 2016 MCCL Voter's Guide.
+You can view candidate responses to our Candidate Questionnaire in our 2016 MCCL Voter's Guide.